-The 2700 Ryzen 7 is the best value option if you don’t want to spend a lot of money.
+The 2700 Ryzen 7 is the best value option if you don’t want to spend much money.
 But its entire focus is on saving money, and you will only get limited performance from this chip.
-It is only being sold half of the price that it used to cost back in the day, but it still has value for gamers and streamers.
+It is only being sold at half the price it used to cost back in the day, but it still has value for gamers and streamers.

 Most people consider it to be a better entry point compared to 2600.
 It has 16 threads and 8 cores, and it also features a Wraith Spire cooler.
-It also comes with a much higher boost frequency of up to 4.1 GHz.
+It also has a much higher boost frequency of up to 4.1 GHz.
 For starters, it’s a pretty good option.

 - Faster than other Ryzen chips under 2700.

 - Thermal transfer is better with indium solder.

 - The bundled cooler offers better value.

 - It should have come with a better cooler for overclocking.